rcarrata/istio-files/docs/mtls.md

 ### A.2.
 Test the Bookinfo as a External User (outside the OCP Cluster)

+Let's test the app from outside the OCP cluster, simulating as we are a user of our application:

 ```sh
 GATEWAY_URL=$(echo https://$(oc get route ${control_plane_route_name} -n ${control_plane_namespace} -o jsonpath={'.spec.host'})/productpage)